How restitution is determined

 Making a claim for restitution does not guarantee the judge will order restitution.
 The judge can order restitution for the amount you ask for in your claim, a different amount or not at all.

-Defendants must make regular and substantial payments according to a payment schedule to Hennepin County Restitution.
+Defendants must make regular and substantial payments according to a payment schedule to Hennepin County Restitution or District Court depending on when the case was sentenced.
 If the defendant does not pay on schedule, or if 60 days pass with no payment, the entire amount is due immediately.

-Hennepin County Restitution then pays you.
-This process ensures all payments are recorded and protects the victim.
+Hennepin County then pays you.
+This process ensures all payments are recorded and protects the victim's personal information.